mullvad/coding-guidelines/README.md

 * Capitalize the subject line.
 * Do not end the subject line with a period.
-* Use the imperative mood in the subject line.
+* Use the imperative mood in the subject line, starting with a verb.

 ### History